jalilbm/farm-task-app-backend/readme.md

 - **PostgreSQL Integration**: Integrated PostgreSQL for user data management.
 This change enhances the application's scalability and data persistence capabilities.
 - **Simple JWT Authentication**: Implemented simple JWT-based authentication to ensure that only authenticated users can access and modify the data.
 This feature adds a layer of security and personalization to the application.
 - **CRUD Functionality for Animals**: Alongside listing, adding, and removing animals, the application also supports editing animal data, allowing for complete data management.
-- **Tailwind CSS**: Demonstrated proficiency in frontend design using Tailwind CSS, avoiding the use of UI frameworks like Ant Design or Material UI.
-This approach showcases custom styling skills.
 - **Deployment on Heroku**: The application backend is deployed on Heroku, leveraging its powerful cloud platform for hosting.

 ## Local Development